Rick Rescorla: September 11, 2001

-Rescorla was survived by his wife, Susan, his two children and his three stepdaughters by Susan.
-Rescorla had requested that he be cremated, and his ashes be strewn in Hayle.
-Having revered the eagle as a symbol of both American freedom and Native American mysticism, he had also told Susan that when he died he wanted her to contribute money to an endowment for eagles.

 Memorials and tributes

-Rescorla's name is located on Panel S-46 of the National September 11 Memorial’s South Pool.
+Rescorla's name is located on Panel S-46 of the National September 11 Memorial's South Pool.

 Rescorla was uncomfortable about being portrayed as a war hero.
 Although he had given some interviews to his Vietnam commander, Harold Moore, for his 1992 book, We Were Soldiers Once… And Young, Rescorla chose not to read it when he saw that its cover featured a combat photograph of him.
 When he learned that the book was being made into a film starring Mel Gibson, he told his wife Susan that he had no intention of seeing it, as he felt uncomfortable with anything that portrayed him or other survivors as war heroes, commenting, "The real heroes are dead."

 Nevertheless, Rescorla's activities during the September 11 attacks were quickly brought to national attention by the news media, including a detailed account by Michael Grunwald in the October 28, 2001, edition of The Washington Post of Rescorla's life and "epic death, one of those inspirational hero-tales that have sprouted like wildflowers from the Twin Towers rubble."
 Other memorials and tributes to Rescorla include: